nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. not jim friendly, involves clicking form filling style eg. Click add> type task>click schedule>click to choose date or for recurring dates > type every day or every week.
 Edit>click and change
 2. Able to link schedules with other people.
 Eg assign task to others(jim do not need it?)
-3. Most of Jim’s todo items arrive as emails.
+3. Most of JimÂ’s todo items arrive as emails.
 4. Divides into too many catagories too messy for jim.